Creating a Healthy Environment: Oranda Goldfish Care Tips

 Body

-Oranda goldfish have a rounded, egg-shaped body with a slightly arched back.
-This good looking fish has an oviform large body, shiny scales and claw-ended paired veiltail fin.
-It waves fanwise when the fish stops swimming and hovers.
-The rest of the fins except the dorsal one are also claw-ended.
-The head and gill covers are covered with fleshy outgrowths that develop as the grows.
+Oranda goldfish feature a rounded, egg-shaped body with a gently arched back, giving them an attractive appearance.
+Their large, oviform body is adorned with shiny scales, and they possess claw-ended paired veiltail fins that fan out gracefully when the fish stops swimming and hovers.
+The remaining fins, except for the dorsal fin, also have claw-ended shapes.
+Additionally, the head and gill covers are embellished with fleshy outgrowths that develop as the fish matures, adding to their distinctive charm.
+These striking features make oranda goldfish a popular choice among aquarium enthusiasts.

 Color